 - Try to get to know some of the nightlife of Lima

 - Do a free-walking tour

 - It’s a big city; be aware of pickpocketing

 Cusco – day 20 to 23

-Cusco is known the be cultural heart the in the Peruvian Andes range: Macchu Pichu, Sacred Valley, hiking, rafting, … As we only had a few days to spend in Cusco we decided to participate in a tour that’d visit several places in one day.
-It was a good tour and lovely to have seen most of the places in a short time but of course, I recommend to take your time to see these beautiful spots.
+Cusco is known the be the cultural heart in the Peruvian Andes range: Macchu Pichu, Sacred Valley, hiking, rafting, … As we only had a few days to spend in Cusco we decided to participate in a tour that’d visit several places in one day.
+It was a good tour and lovely to have seen most of the places in a short time but of course, I recommend taking your time to see these beautiful spots.

 Aside from these impressive places, there are also many interesting museums found at the city center, such as: Museo de Historia Natural, Museo Inka, Museo de Arte Precolombino.
 Peru wouldn’t be Peru if you wouldn’t encounter massive markets; my favorite market was the Centro Artesanal Cusco.
 Stroll around, found some cheap food and juices, get a souvenir, …